xepoec7/cibocolorato_menuboard/README.md

 # cibocolorato_menuboard

-Crated with pygame.
+Fullscreen menuboard script.

 ## Description
  This script is created to be used on raspberry py connected to display.
-With this scrypt you can display single or multiple pictures on your shop display.
+With this script you can display single or multiple pictures on your shop display.

 ## Getting Started